-- The current rate is \$589.40 a week before tax. - Parental Leave Pay is taxable. - Parental Leave Pay is payable for a maximum period of 18 weeks. - Parental Leave Pay can start from the date of birth or adoption, or a later date, and must be fully paid within 52 weeks of the child's birth or adoption. - Employers must provide Parental Leave Pay to eligible employees who: - have a child born or adopted from 1 July 2011 - have worked with the employer for at least 12 months prior to the expected date of birth or adoption - will be an employee of the employer for the Paid Parental Leave period - are an Australian-based employee, and - are expected to receive at least eight weeks of Parental Leave Pay. - If an employer is not required to provide Parental Leave Pay, they can still choose to provide it.
-The employer and employee must agree for this to happen. - Eligible parents who do not receive Parental Leave Pay from their employer, will receive it from the Family Assistance Office.
+- The current rate is \$606.50 a week before tax. - Parental Leave Pay is taxable. - Parental Leave Pay is payable for a maximum period of 18 weeks. - Parental Leave Pay can start from the date of birth or adoption, or a later date, and must be fully paid within 52 weeks of the child's birth or adoption. - Employers must provide Parental Leave Pay to eligible employees who: - have worked with the employer for at least 12 months prior to the expected date of birth or adoption - will be an employee of the employer for the Paid Parental Leave period - are an Australian-based employee, and - are expected to receive at least eight weeks of Parental Leave Pay. - If an employer is not required to provide Parental Leave Pay, they can still choose to provide it.
+The employer and employee must agree for this to happen. - Eligible parents who do not receive Parental Leave Pay from their employer, will receive it from us.